Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: introduction

 In this paper, we repeat the analysis of R20 with a careful study of each step required for the comparison of the extragalactic amplitudes to the MW amplitudes.
 The main differences between our analysis and the analysis of R20 are: \begin{itemize} \item We impose the period limit $\logp\equiv \log_{10}(P\,[\rm{d}])<1.72$ for the comparison (the period range of the R20 extragalactic Cepheids is $1<\logp<2$), since the amplitudes for longer period Cepheids cannot be reliably determined for the MW (as the number of such MW Cepheids is minimal, see Appendix~\ref{sec:properties}).
 We obtain similar results by removing the period cut but adding increased uncertainties to the MW relations at long periods. \item We use public available data to recalibrate amplitudes ratios of MW Cepheids in standard bands along with their associate uncertainties.
 We show that a calibration of the required filter transformations from Cepheid observations introduces an $\myapprox0.04\,\rm{mag}$ uncertainty in the determination of $\gamma$, not included by R20.
 We show that available Cepheids templates are not accurate enough to reduce this error.
-Our transformation between two HST filters (F555W and F350LP; $A^{555}/A^{350}$) is different from the transformation used by R20.
+Our transformation between two \textit{HST} filters ($F555W$ and $F350LP$; $A^{555}/A^{350}$) is different from the transformation used by R20.
 We show that the transformation used by R20 did not optimally weight the data, and we calibrate a new transformation based on updated amplitude measurements. \end{itemize}

 Our final estimate for a possible blending bias is $\gamma=0.013\pm0.057\,\rm{mag}$.
-While the obtained $\gamma$ is consistent with the value derived by R20, the error is somewhat larger, and the best fit value is shifted by $\myapprox0.04\,\rm{mag}$.
-Although the obtained $\gamma$ is consistent with zero, folding (in quadratures) it is $\myapprox3.0\sigma$ away from aligning with \textit{Planck} (Section~\ref{sec:discussion}).
+While the obtained $\gamma$ is consistent with the value derived by R20 and is consistent with no bias, the error is somewhat larger, and the best-fitting value is shifted by $\myapprox0.04\,\rm{mag}$.
+To be clear, the measurement of $\gamma$ is not a component in the direct determination of $H_0$ from the distance ladder nor is it a quantity measured in other experiments such as by Planck.
+Rather it is a parameter used to construct a specific null test of the hypothesis of unrecognized Cepheid crowding.
+The fact that our result is consistent with zero means we can only say the null test regarding this hypothesis is passed, rather than using it to provide a new value of $H_0$ or of the Tension.
+(Section~\ref{sec:discussion}).